AI-Phil/KineticConstructs/README.md

     uv run python load_documents_astra.py
     cd ..
     ```
-    These scripts will create and populate the `products` and `product_documents` collections in your Astra DB based on the data in `creation-assets/products/`.
+    These scripts will create and populate the `products` and `documents` collections in your Astra DB based on the data in `creation-assets/products/`.
 Wait for both scripts to complete.

 ## Running the Basic Catalog Application